ifay89/CS480-Operating-Systems/README.md

 Shortest Job First (SJF) is an algorithm in which the process having the smallest execution time is chosen for the next execution.
 This scheduling method can be preemptive or non-preemptive.
 It significantly reduces the average waiting time for other processes awaiting execution.
 The full form of SJF is Shortest Job First.

 basically, two types of SJF methods
-• Non-Preemptive SJF
-• Preemptive SJF

-Non-Preemptive SJF
+1. Non-Preemptive SJF:

 In non-preemptive scheduling, once the CPU cycle is allocated to process, the process holds it till it reaches a waiting state or terminated.

-Preemptive SJF
+2. Preemptive SJF:

 In Preemptive SJF Scheduling, jobs are put into the ready queue as they come.
 A process with shortest burst time begins execution.
 If a process with even a shorter burst time arrives, the current process is removed or preempted from execution, and the shorter job is allocated CPU cycle.